okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 Deletion Policy can take up the following values:

-1. Delete: AWS CloudFormation will delete the resource and all its content if applicable during stack deletion
+1. Delete: AWS CloudFormation will delete the resource and all its content if applicable during stack deletion (does not apply to S3)